 Christian received his Bachelor of Science in Philosophy and Psychology, summa cum laude, from Florida State University, earning the Honors Medallion for designing, conducting, and defending a study on how to reduce the effect of prejudice in interracial interactions.
 While at Florida State University, Christian also competed in criminal and civil mock trials through the American Mock Trial Association, served as an executive member of Phi Beta Kappa, and was selected as a Rhodes Scholarship finalist.

-A native of South Florida, Christian lives in North Miami Beach and enjoys spending time with family.
+A native of South Florida, Christian lives in Brickell with his partner and enjoys spending time with family.